MicrosoftDocs/power-platform/power-virtual-agents/nlu-boost-conversations.md

 ## Internal document search preview

-Early access for internal document search will be opening up shortly.
+Early access to the internal document search capability preview will open shortly.

-Internal document search will allow your chatbot to securely return answers generated from your internal knowledge sources.
+The internal document search capability will allow your chatbot to return answers generated from your internal knowledge sources.

 When early access is open, a link to apply will be published here.
-You'll also be able to sign up from within the AI Capabilities page, under the **Boost conversations** section.
+You'll also be able to sign up from within the **AI Capabilities** page.

-As part of your application, you'll need to confirm that you can provide regular feedback on the feature, and that you are willing to sign a marketing/PR agreement.
+As part of your application, you'll need to confirm that you can provide regular feedback on the feature, and that you are willing to sign a marketing and PR agreement.
 You should only apply if you have a use case for how you would use the feature in a production scenario.